cyclus/cyclus.github.com/source/user/analysis_usecases.rst

 comparative fashion), by selecting a characteristic that defines subsets of facilities.

-Filtering the Set of Isotopes
+Filtering the Set of Nuclides
 '''''''''''''''''''''''''''''

-It will also be important to restrict the material flow time series data by filtering on the set of isotopes that are included in the material flow data.
-There are a small number of standard ways to define sets of isotopes:
+It will also be important to restrict the material flow time series data by filtering on the set of nuclides that are included in the material flow data.
+There are a small number of standard ways to define sets of nuclides:

-* include all isotopes
+* include all nuclides
-* choose individual chemical elements (e.g. uranium) and thereby including all the isotopes of that element
+* choose individual chemical elements (e.g. uranium) and thereby including all the nuclides of that element
-* choose individual isotopes (e.g. U-235)
+* choose individual nuclides (e.g. U-235)
-* choose from predefined meaningful sets of isotopes (e.g. fission products, actinides, transuranics, fissile isotopes)
+* choose from predefined meaningful sets of nuclides (e.g. fission products, actinides, transuranics, fissile nuclides)

-As with the facility filtering capability, an ideal user interface will allow subsets of isotopes to be added and deleted from the data set using the notions of intersection, union, and negation.
+As with the facility filtering capability, an ideal user interface will allow subsets of nuclides to be added and deleted from the data set using the notions of intersection, union, and negation.

-One example of a graph that shows the cumulative makeup of material in a facility with respect to isotope can be found in figure 5.11 of Kyle Oliver's masters thesis, GeniusV2: Software Design and Mathematical Formulations For Multi-Region Discrete Nuclear Fuel Cycle Simulation And Analysis.
+One example of a graph that shows the cumulative makeup of material in a facility with respect to nuclide can be found in figure 5.11 of Kyle Oliver's masters thesis, GeniusV2: Software Design and Mathematical Formulations For Multi-Region Discrete Nuclear Fuel Cycle Simulation And Analysis.